-A question we are often asked is whether cautions are unsurfaced in an enhanced DBS check.
+A question we are often asked is whether cautions are unsurfaced in an enhanced disclosure check.
 In short, all Disclosure and Barring Service checks will display any unspent convictions or cautions.

 In previous years, all convictions and cautions were displayed on your enhanced DBS check before the law changed in 2013.
-Today, certain types of convictions or cautions are subject to filtering and won’t appear on your enhanced DBS check.
+Today, certain types of convictions or cautions are subject to filtering and won’t appear on your enhanced disclosure check.
 Meanwhile, some offences will always appear (click here for the list).
 For all other cautions, whether or not they appear on your DBS certificate is dependent on a variety of factors.

 Can I Apply For An Enhanced DBS Check For Myself?